A Professional Delivery & Installation Service

 If you are planning to have decking, this is not a problem but please ensure the 50cm of decking around the hot tub is completely removable.

 This is achieved by ﬁxing decking boards in panels and using ‘joist hangers’ which are brackets that the joists are placed into, making them easily removable.

 A 13amp plug and play hot tub will require a RCD protected socket to be situated within 1.5 metres to 4 metres of the hot tubs location.
 The hot tub will come complete with a cable and plug attached, ready to plug in.

 Information for 32amp power supplies:

 These models require a 32-amp supply to comply with BS:7671 and the 18th Edition Electrical Regulations.

 You will require a 32amp supply on its own dedicated Type C breaker.
 A RCD 30MA protected cable run from the fuseboard and connected to an IP65 rated rotary isolator switch located at least 2 metres from the edge of the hot tub.
-You will also require an 8 metre tail of 6mm 3 core SY Flex with UV protection connected to the rotary isolator and a suitable weatherproof block fitted to the other end of the tail of cable from the rotary isolator.
+You will also require an 8 metre tail of 6mm 3 core HO7 cable connected to the rotary isolator with a suitable weatherproof block fitted to the other end of the tail of cable from the rotary isolator.
 Weatherproof glands must be used at both sides of the isolator and Live, Neutral and Earth must be clearly marked at the weatherproof block.
 We will remove the block and feed the tail of cable in to the hot tub and then connect it to the control unit inside the hot tub.